petrichorsystems/monome-snd/README.md

 - `scripts`: bash scripts for easy staging and compilation of code
 - `configs`: monome-snd-specific device tree overlay and linux kernel configuration
+-  `kernel`: changes to the kernel, specific for this driver

 ## Building
 The building and installing process could be broken up into smaller